There are several chest reconstruction top surgery options at our San Francisco office.

 Chest reconstruction top surgery is often the first, and sometimes only, surgery that many people opt for.
 However, there are additional chest procedures that can be performed in conjunction with chest reconstruction top surgery to enhance your final outcome .

-Liposuction is a very straightforward procedure that can usually be performed alongside FTM chest surgery.
-Once you’ve been sedated, Dr. Mosser will make very small incisions (around 4mm) near the target treatment sites.
-He will then insert a cannula (a thin suctioning tube) into these incisions.
-Using gentle back-and-forth motions, he will breakup and suction out excess fat.
+Liposuction is one of the most commonly performed plastic surgery procedures in the U.S. It is ideal for people who wish to remove excess fat from the abdomen, flanks, hips and buttocks.
+Liposuction is a very straightforward procedure that can usually be performed alongside chest reconstruction top surgery.
+Once the patient has been sedated, the GCC surgeon will make very small incisions (around 4mm) near the target treatment sites.Then a cannula (a thin suctioning tube) is inserted into these incisions.
+Using gentle back-and-forth motions, the GCC surgeon will break up and suction out excess fat.

-If revision surgery is necessary, you will not be charged an additional surgeon’s fee for revisionary procedures – as long as they are within the scope of the original surgery, and as long is the revision is performed within one year of the original surgery.
+If revision surgery is necessary, you will not be charged an additional surgeon’s fee for revisionary procedures – as long as they are within the scope of the original surgery, and as long as the revision is performed within one year of the original surgery.
 However, you will still be responsible for anesthesia and operating room costs.